“Cookie! We missed you Cookie!”

 That’s how Javier the pastry cook greeted Mike the garde manger cook, returning from a few days off.
 My sous-chef turned to me and asked, “Why do you guys call him Cookie?”
 I explained, “Whenever he walks by the pastry station looking for handouts, he says ‘Cookie?
 Cookie?’
 So Javier just started calling him “Cookie.”

-I’m not sure if it’s true for other kitchens, but at my current workplace pretty much everyone has a nickname.
-Maybe it’s cultural, or maybe it’s just easier to remember a descriptive nickname than one’s real name, but the Spanish-speaking cooks rarely refer to one another by their given names.
-Gringos are not excluded either, and most of us have nicknames assigned to us by the Spanish cooks, that are used by all.
+I’m not sure if it’s true for other kitchens, but where I work everyone has a nickname.
+Maybe it’s cultural, but the Spanish-speaking cooks rarely refer to one another by their given names.
+And we gringos are not excluded either.

-Some nicknames are pretty obvious and present themselves immediately.
-For instance, anyone of Asian descent is immediately dubbed Chino or China.
+Some nicknames are pretty obvious.
+Anyone of Asian descent is immediately dubbed Chino or China.
 Not actually Chinese?
 Well then after a few reminders, one might be re-assigned Koreano or Japonesa.
-One of the dishwashers is very proud of being from Guerrero, Mexico and insists on being called Guerrerensé, meaning both a person from Guerrero, and a warrior.
-Another dishwasher, although he stands head to head with Guerrerense, is known as Enano, meaning dwarf or little guy.
-There’s el Gordo, the fat prep cook, and Flaca, the line cook who apparently was really skinny until she had two kids.
-The butcher, an older man, is referred to by the younger guys as Tío, or uncle, and Javier is sometimes referred to as el Padrino, or “the Godfather” – both names that also imply some level of respect.
+One dishwasher from Guerrero, Mexico proudly goes by Guerrerensé, meaning both a person from Guerrero, and a warrior.
+Another dishwasher, barely a hair shorter than Guerrerense, is known as Enano, meaning dwarf or little guy.
+Then there’s el Gordo, the fat prep cook, and Flaca, who used to be really skinny before she had kids.
+The butcher, an older man, is Tío, or uncle, and Javier who’s also an older man is sometimes called el Padrino, or “the Godfather” both names clear cultural indicators of respect.